New Zealand wren: Description

 New Zealand wrens are tiny birds; the rifleman is the smallest of New Zealand's birds.
-Their length ranges from 7 to 10 cm and their weight from as little as 5–7 g for the rifleman, to an estimated 50 g for the extinct stout-legged wren.
+Their length ranges from 7 to 10 cm and their weight ranges from as little as 5–7 g for the rifleman, to an estimated 50 g for the extinct stout-legged wren.
 The New Zealand rock wren (and probably the bushwren) weighs between 14 and 22 g and the extinct long-billed wren weighed around 30 g.

 The plumage of the New Zealand wrens is only known for the four species seen by European scientists.
 All these species have dull green and brown plumage and all except Lyall's wren have a prominent supercilium above the eye.
 The plumage of males and females were alike in Lyall's wren and the bushwren; the New Zealand rock wren shows slight sexual dimorphism in its plumage and differences between the plumage of riflemen are pronounced, with the male having bright green upperparts and the female being duller and browner.

 Both the New Zealand rock wren and the rifleman also show sexual dimorphism in size; unusually for passerines, the female is larger than the male.
 The female rifleman also exhibits other differences from the male, having a slightly more upturned bill than the male and a larger hind claw.

 The New Zealand wrens evolved in the absence of mammals for many millions of years and the family was losing the ability to fly.
 Three species are thought to have lost the power of flight: the stout-legged wren, the long-billed wren and Lyall's wren.
 The skeletons of these species have massively reduced keels in the sternum and the flight feathers of Lyall's wren also indicate flightlessness.
 Contemporary accounts of the Lyall's wrens on Stephens Island describe the species as scurrying on the ground rather than flying.